PLOS Computational Biology Year in Review

-This year, we continued to receive and publish the latest research and insights into living systems at all scales.
-Read some of our most-viewed publications from 2020.
+This year, we continued to receive and publish the latest research in computational biology.
+Read noteworthy articles from 2022.

-In 2020, PLOS Computational Biology articles were referenced an estimated 1,220 times by media outlets around the world.
+In 2022, PLOS Computational Biology articles were referenced over 16,172 times by media outlets around the world.
 Explore articles that made the news.

 Want more updates from PLOS Computational Biology?